elliotekj/orbit/README.md

 - `-t TOKEN` `--token TOKEN`: Token used for authenticating yourself (optional)
 - `-u COMMAND` `--update-command COMMAND`: Command run when your site is updated (optional)

+## Common Issues
+### MarsEdit won't load any of my old posts

+Check that your front matter (the metadata block above each of your raw posts) is in YAML form.
+If you're not sure which format that is, check the separator between the metadata block, and your actual post.
+It could be `+++`, `---`, or enclosed in `{` and `}`.

+If it is not the form ending with three dashes, (`---`), you'll need to convert your old posts before continuing.
+Hugo provides a built-in tool for this: `hugo convert toYAML`

 ## License

 Orbit is released under the MIT [`LICENSE`](https://github.com/elliotekj/orbit/blob/master/LICENSE).